deployd/docs/docs/data/accessing-collections/http.md

       }
     })

-**Note**: When providing a request body, jQuery defaults to form encoding.
-Deployd works best with a JSON body, so you'll need to set the contentType option and manually convert to JSON.
+*Note: When providing a request body, jQuery defaults to form encoding.
+Deployd works best with a JSON body, so you'll need to set the contentType option and manually convert to JSON.*

 #### [Backbone.js](http://backbonejs.org)